 Of important note, Highlands is also a town of artists.
 Highlands has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Highlands’s character.

-Telecommuters are a relatively large percentage of the workforce: 10.08% of people work from home.
-While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
+A relatively large number of people in Highlands telecommute to their jobs.
+Overall, about 10.08% of the workforce works from home.
+While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 The town is relatively quiet, having a combination of lower population density and few of those groups of people who have a tendency to be noisy.
 For example, Highlands has relatively fewer families with younger children, and/or college students.
 Combined, this makes Highlands a pretty quiet place to live overall.
 If you like quiet, you will probably enjoy it here.

-Highlands is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small town, Highlands does not have a public transit system used by locals to get to and from work.

 The citizens of Highlands are among the most well-educated in the nation: 46.53% of adults in Highlands have a bachelor's degree or even advanced degree, whereas the average US city has 21.84% holding at least a bachelor's degree.